ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 ---
 # Do you offer a kill switch or VPN firewall?

-Yes, the IVPN apps on Windows, macOS, Linux and iOS (15.1+) has an integrated firewall that offers the 'kill switch' solution ensuring your privacy is protected in every possible scenario.
+Yes, the IVPN apps on Windows, macOS, Linux and iOS (15.1+) have an integrated firewall that offers the 'kill switch' solution ensuring your privacy is protected in every possible scenario.
 If you are interested in knowing more about our kill switch please continue reading.

 An Internet kill switch is a mechanism to prevent data from leaking outside of the VPN tunnel when the tunnel fails for any reason.
 Traditionally the kill switch software will monitor the Internet connection of the computer on which it is running and either block all traffic or disconnect the network connection if it detects that the VPN has failed.